 It is important to set that computer so that it shows file extensions.
 All the instructions and tips about Extreme Encryption™ will make more sense if you do.

 To show extensions, go to the Windows start menu (usually in the lower left corner), type "folder options".
 Choose the "View" tab in the pop-up dialog, and uncheck the box for "Hide extensions for known file types".
 Click OK at the bottom.

 Technically, it is quite possible to use each algorithm for multiple encryptions.
 But if an algorithm were ever compromised, all the files or messages using that algorithm would be vulnerable.
 It's a tradeoff between highest security versus convenience and lower cost.

 Naturally, we are biased and recommend single use for each algorithm for encryption.
 This is, after all, a high security product.
-If you wish to save money, use Extreme Encryption only for your highest security needs, and use the free alternative MarpX Privacy for less sensitive matters where moderate security is sufficient.
-Its choice among 8 billion keys is not bad.
-[We do have an intermediate product, MarpX Privacy PLUS, 438 times as strong with a choice among 3.5 trillion keys.
-We hope to market the PLUS product through a major firm with experience of selling into the cybersecurity market.]
+If you wish to save money, use Extreme Encryption algorithms only for your highest security needs, and use the common algorithms for less sensitive matters where moderate security is sufficient.
+Its choice among 3.5 trillion keys is not bad.

 Small messages are routinely wrapped in what is called Base64 text.
 That is, the message consists totally of letters, digits, and a few punctuation characters.
 Here is an example, the first sentence of Lincoln's Gettysburg Address, encrypted: